Open Up teaches mindfulness tools and movement practices, centering people living with disabilities.

 Founder, Board President

-Tessa Karel is a certified teacher of Special Education in Pennsylvania for grades K-12 with a certification in 7-12 Language Arts and a masters in Language, Literacy and Sociocultural Studies.
-She is passionate about finding ways to help others learn about themselves in fun and engaging ways.
-Having done this herself through a steady yoga practice and improv classes, she has started her own business, Open Up, to bring benefits these practices to a wider audience in Pittsburgh- such as children and those who have disabilities.
-She won an Artist Opportunity Grant from the Greater Pittsburgh Artist Council to study applied theater for individuals with autism and is partnering with many organizations in the city to do this work.
+Tessa Karel is a certified teacher of Special Education in Pennsylvania for grades K-12 with a certification in 7-12 Language Arts and a Masters in Language, Literacy and Sociocultural Studies.
+She graduated from 200 hour teaching program at South Hills Power yoga in 2015 and is the K-5 emotional support/autistic support teacher at the Environmental Charter School.
+She is passionate about finding ways to help others learn about themselves and engage with others in fun and uplifting ways.
+Having done this herself through a steady yoga practice and improv classes, she decided to start Open Up to bring the benefits of these practices to a more inclusive audience in Pittsburgh.
+She won an Artist Opportunity Grant from the Greater Pittsburgh Artist Council to study applied theater for individuals with autism, and you can watch her as a featured teaching artist doing some of this work on the WQED Documentary “The Comedy Confluence.”

 Co-Founder, Executive Director